eolementhe/guide/guide.md

 ![dashboard-complete-view](images/dashboard-complete-view.png)

-If you click on a file raw that redirect your platform to the file library on the file you clicked :
+If you click on a file raw that redirect your platform on `File library` on the file you clicked :

 ![dashboard-click-raw](images/dashboard-click-raw.png)

 The select allows you to add or remove rows from the table.
-In order to customize your dashboard and not have any information that is useless to you.
+In order to customize your dashboard and not have any information that is useless for you.

 ![dashboard-select-filter](images/dashboard-select-filter.png)